"HVAC - R22-Based - What Are Normal Pressures (Temperatures)?"

 16 September 2012

-Summary: it is Environmental Protection Agency (EPA) illegal to mix coolant types in a high voltage air conditioning (HVAC) system.
+Summary: it is Environmental Protection Agency (EPA) illegal to mix coolant types in a heating, ventilation and air conditioning (HVAC) system.
 In my (2) R22-based HVAC systems, the low pressure side is 40 and 45 degrees Fahrenheit (F) while the high side is 110 and 115 degrees.

 Have (3) HVAC systems: (2 ton Goodman heat pump); (5 ton York) and (2 ton York).